shishir/mailman/README.md

   - Bin stubs to start zookeeper and kafka are located in bin directory.
   - Development with only broker.
 Production setup would have multiple brokers distributed across AZ.

+## Assumptions/Constraints
+  - Email web service validation is complete.
+It validates all required fields before publishing it to kafka.

 # <a name="todos"></a>Notes/TODOs
 ## Restful service
 - Http caching for /mail/:id/status endpoint.